Meet the team

 Josh travels a lot, mostly on planes and trains but he loves hiking in mountains and sampling the best local dishes as he's a foodie.
 Engaging with the locals is what he does best and he finds they always have a fascinating tale to tell.

-Simon loves restorating classic cars but has also been a two wheel fan for many years – usually motorbikes!
-Lately though he and his American wife have really enjoyed exploring Oregon cities by bike and taking advantage of the excellent bike “ride and park schemes” in Seville and Paris in particular.
-Simon was a volunteer at the London Olympics and used his extended London stay to explore extensively by bike our capital city.
+Simon loves restoring classic cars but has also been a two wheel fan for many years – usually motorbikes!
+Lately though he and his American wife have really enjoyed exploring Oregon cities by bike.
+He's one of Kent's fine local producers, and keen to give you a tour and tasting in his cidery.

 Ian walks with his wife in Devon and rides his Pinarello on his own - good job too given the speed he goes!
 His message to anyone thinking of taking a holiday in his area is to come with a sense of adventure and be prepared to be wowed.